priya-gitTest/Python-Packaging-with-Pixi/episodes/intoduction_python_packaging.md

 :::::::::::::::::::::::::::::::::::::: questions

-- Why do you need to package your python code?
+- Why must we package our Python code?
-- What can you actually package?
+- What precisely may be packaged?
-- What is Python Package Index (PyPI) and its purpose?
+- What is the Python Package Index (PyPI), and what purpose does it serve?
 - What is a build?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- benefits of python packaging
+- To understand the benefits of Python packaging.
-- does it fit your use case
+- To determine whether packaging is suitable for your use case.
-- understand some componets of python packaing like PyPi
+- To acquire knowledge of components of Python packaging such as PyPI.
-- understand the build process
+- To become familiar with the build process.

 ::::::::::::::::::::::::::::::::::::::::::::::::
 <img width="983" height="974" alt="image" src="https://github.com/user-attachments/assets/5df6c1a0-bee9-4b38-99e3-725ada1b5d3c" />